albertattard/java-boot-camp/docs/09-generics/06-erasure.md

 }
 ```

-The above example makes use of raw types.
-This means that the compiler will not provide us with type checks, and we can try to put anything we want into our box.
-The above example fails at runtime with a [`ClassCastException`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/ClassCastException.html).
+The above example makes use of raw types on purpose.  **Please avoid [raw types]({{ '/docs/generics/raw-types/' | absolute_url }})!!**  This means that the compiler will not provide us with type checks, and we can try to put anything we want into our box.
+The above example fails at runtime with a [`ClassCastException`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/ClassCastException.html), as an `Integer` is not a `String`.

 ```bash
 Exception in thread "main" java.lang.ClassCastException: class java.lang.Integer cannot be cast to class java.lang.String (java.lang.Integer and java.lang.String are in module java.base of loader 'bootstrap')